b0nbon1/b0nbon1/content/blog/acid-database-properties-part-2-isolation.md

 ### 2. Non-Repeatable Read

 This occurs when you read the same row twice within a transaction and get different values because another transaction modified and committed the row between your reads.

+**Analogy:** Like checking your account balance, then checking again a moment later and seeing a different amount because a pending transaction cleared in between.

 ```sql
 -- Transaction A